kappelmann/transport-isabelle/README.md

 # Transport via Partial Galois Connections and Equivalences

 The supplementary material for the paper
-"Transport via Partial Galois Connections and Equivalences" at the Asian Symposium on Programming Languages and Systems (APLAS) 2023.
+"Transport via Partial Galois Connections and Equivalences", Asian Symposium on Programming Languages and Systems (APLAS) 2023.

-## Requirements

-1. Isabelle2023 release candidate
-  - At the time of writing (21 September, 2023), obtainable from the official website: https://isabelle.in.tum.de
-  - Otherwise obtainable by using the mecurial changeset `b5f3d1051b13`.
-    You can run `isabelle/Admin/init -r b5f3d1051b13` to set up this version.
-2. The `ML_Unification` framework from https://github.com/kappelmann/ml-unification-isabelle

 ## Connections Paper <--> Formalisation